Azure-Samples/sample-mdw-serverless/README.md

 ### Silver to Gold Pipeline

 The silver to gold pipeline is the process that creates the files in the gold container to then be visualized in Power BI.
 This is achieved by leveraging the serverless SQL pool.
-In order to create the gold files, we will explore in more detail the folloing options: using a serverless stored procedure or using external tables.
+In order to create the gold files, we will explore in more detail the following options: using a serverless stored procedure or using external tables.
 Overall, both options provide a way to create the gold tables within the database using the data that is generated in the silver to gold pipeline.
 The choice between using a serverless store procedure or external tables would depend on the specific requirements and constraints of your application.

 #### Serverless Stored Procedure or Copy Activity - Pipeline 'silver2gold'